-This tells you the percent of residents who were prescribed antipsychotic medications.
-Antipsychotic medications are administered to patients for many medical conditions, such as Alzheimer's or other dementias.
-Unfortunately, in limited cases, increased usage of these drugs may indicate a facility is using these medications to control patient behavior.
+This indicates the percent of patients given antipsychotic drugs.
+Antipsychotic medications are administered to residents for a variety of medical conditions, including Alzheimer's or other dementias.
+Unfortunately, in some cases, increased usage of these drugs may indicate that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percentage of long-term care patients receiving antianxiety medications.
+This datapoint indicates the percentage of long-term care patients taking antianxiety medications.

 Managing Depression Among Residents